Albo1125/Arrest-Manager/README.md

 # Arrest Manager
 Arrest Manager is a plugin for LSPDFR by Albo1125 with nearly one million downloads on lspdfr.com.
+Originally released in 2015 under the name of 'More Jail Points', this is the first plugin for LSPDFR I ever wrote.
+In fact, it was my first ever proper C# project.

 [Download page here (contains plenty of info on features)](https://www.lcpdfr.com/files/file/8107-arrest-manager-grab-peds-more-jail-points-prisoner-transport-more/)